Geneva Conventions and United Nations Personnel (Protocols) Act 2009

-The Geneva Conventions and United Nations Personnel (Protocols) Act 2009 (c 6) is an Act of the Parliament of the United Kingdom.
+The Geneva Conventions and United Nations Personnel (Protocols) Act 2009 (c.
+6) is an act of the Parliament of the United Kingdom relating to the adoption of certain treaties relating to international humanitarian law.

+Provisions

 It was enacted to give effect to the Third Additional Protocol to the Geneva Conventions and to the Optional Protocol to the Convention on the Safety of United Nations and Associated Personnel.

 Section 1

-This section amends the Geneva Conventions Act 1957.
-It came into force on 5 April 2010.
-It was extended, with modifications, to Guernsey, on 15 January 2011.
+This section amends the Geneva Conventions Act 1957 to recognise the red crystal symbol as an emblem of the International Red Cross and Red Crescent Movement.

 Section 2

-This section amends section 4 of the United Nations Personnel Act 1997.
-It came into force on 28 July 2010.
+This section amends section 4 of the United Nations Personnel Act 1997 to give legal protections to those delivering humanitarian, political or development goals.